sandialabs/InterSpec/README.md

 If you just care about using a pre-compiled executable, head over to [releases](https://github.com/sandialabs/interspec/releases) and download the latest.
-A getting started guide will be released soon.
+A brief getting started guide can be found in [tutorials/brief_analysis_intro](https://github.com/sandialabs/InterSpec/tree/master/tutorials/brief_analysis_intro/); a more comprehsive tutorial is planned for the future.

 If you would like to build the app, some instructions are bellow.